lithorus/opencue-setup/README.md

 # Tools #

 To build the virtualenv for the OpenCue tools run the `getTools.sh` inside the tools directory.
-This will create the `venv` directory with the OpenCue tools.
+This will create the `opencue-{OPENCUE_VERSION}` directory with the OpenCue tools.

 This requires internet access (using `pip` and `curl`) and can be done on a different machine, although you might want to keep the same full path on remote and local machine.